datalad-handbook/book/docs/contributing.rst

-The code examples that need to be executed to build the book (see also the paragraph "Code" in :ref:`directive` to learn more about this) are executed inside of the directory ``/home/me``.
-This means that *this directory needs to exist* on your machine.
+The code examples that need to be executed to build the book (see also the paragraph "Code" in :ref:`directive` to learn more about this) are executed inside of the directory define by the environment variable ``AUTORUNRECORD_BASEDIR``.
+This can be any directory, and it is advisable to use a temporary directory.
-Essentially, ``/home/me`` is a mock directory set up in order to have identical paths in code snippets regardless of the machine the book is build on: Else, code snippets created on one machine might have the path ``/home/adina``, and others created on a second machine ``/home/mih``, for example, leading to some potential confusion for readers.
+Essentially, this directory is a mock HOME directory.
+The build is set up to yield identical paths in code snippets regardless of the machine the book is built on: Else, code snippets created on one machine might have the path ``/home/adina``, and others created on a second machine ``/home/mih``, for example, leading to some potential confusion for readers.
-Therefore, you need to create this directory, and also -- for consistency in the Git logs as well -- a separate, mock Git identity (we chose `Elena Piscopia <https://en.wikipedia.org/wiki/Elena_Cornaro_Piscopia>`_, the first woman to receive a PhD.
+Therefore, you need to create this directory, and also -- for consistency -- define a minimal Git configuration for the mock handbook user (we chose `Elena Piscopia <https://en.wikipedia.org/wiki/Elena_Cornaro_Piscopia>`_, the first woman to receive a PhD.
 Do not worry, this does not mess with your own Git identity):

 .. code-block:: bash

+   $ export AUTORUNRECORD_BASEDIR=/tmp/handbook_workdir
-   $ sudo mkdir /home/me
+   $ tools/bootstrap-handbook-user
-   $ sudo chown $USER:$USER /home/me
-   $ HOME=/home/me git config --global user.name "Elena Piscopia"
-   $ HOME=/home/me git config --global user.email "elena@example.net"

 Once this is configured, you can build the book locally by running ``make build`` in the root of the repository, and open it in your browser, for example with